John Abadie

-John W. Abadie (November 4, 1854 – May 17, 1905) was an American professional baseball first baseman who played in Major League Baseball during the 1875 season.
+John W. Abadie (November 4, 1854 – May 17, 1905) was an American professional baseball first baseman who played in the National Association during the 1875 season.
 He was born in Philadelphia, Pennsylvania.

+Biography

-Previously to playing in the majors, John Abadie saw action at first base for a semi-professional team in Easton, Pennsylvania, which was the hardest team to beat in exhibition games.
+Previously to playing in the majors, Abadie saw action at first base for a semi-professional team in Easton, Pennsylvania, which was the hardest team to beat in exhibition games.
 As a result, this team defeated the Philadelphia Athletics, Philadelphia Whites and Brooklyn Atlantics charter teams of the National Association in 1874.
-Then, when the National Association expanded in 1875, John Abadie and seven of his teammates were drafted because of the Easton team's success.
+Then, when the National Association expanded in 1875, Abadie and seven of his teammates were drafted because of the Easton team's success.

-John Abadie played 12 games with the Philadelphia Centennials and Brooklyn Atlantics during the 1875 season, compiling a batting average of .224 (11 for 49) with four runs scored and five RBI.
+Abadie played 12 games with the Philadelphia Centennials and Brooklyn Atlantics during the 1875 season, compiling a batting average of .224 (11 for 49) with four runs scored and five RBI.
 Additionally, John Abadie became the only player to have a unique triple slash line (.224/.224/.224) in a Major League career.

 After the 1875 season, the National Association lost five of its teams and was forced to fold.
-John Abadie returned to playing for independent teams in the Minor Leagues and never appeared in a major league game again.
+Abadie returned to playing for independent teams in the Minor Leagues and never appeared in a major league game again.

+Death

-Abadie died in 1905 in Pemberton, New Jersey, at the age of 50.
+Abadie died at the age of fifty on May 17, 1905, in Pemberton, New Jersey.